ansari-saif/book-my-show-clone/README.md

 - 🐋 [Docker Compose](https://www.docker.com) for development and production.
 - 🔑 JWT (JSON Web Token) authentication.
 - ✅ Tests with [Pytest](https://pytest.org).
-- 📞 [Traefik](https://traefik.io) as a reverse proxy / load balancer.
-- 🚢 Deployment instructions using Docker Compose, including how to set up a frontend Traefik proxy to handle automatic HTTPS certificates.

 ## How To Use It